forceedge01/sql-data-mods/README.md

 ----------------
 Major: Allow multiple data sources to be defined.

-Minor: CLI commands to facilitate debugging.
+Minor: Allow uniqueColumn to be specified from the step defintion rather than assuming first column.

 Patch: NA.